rm3web/rm3/docs/admin.md

 Furthermore, the front-end proxy can handle tasks like DDoS protection.

+You probably want to set the `RM3_DANGER_TRUST_PROXY` environment variable.
+See [Express documentation for running behind a proxy](http://expressjs.com/en/guide/behind-proxies.html) to see how to set this.
+If you are running nginx or varnish or apache on the same node, you probably want to set this to `loopback`.
+Otherwise, some combination of `'loopback`, `linklocal`, or `uniquelocal` might be better.

 You also probably want to use a front-end cache, as rm3 doesn't try to cache rendered pages.
 As rm3 does work very hard to generate correct ETags and Vary and Cache-Control headers for all situations, it should just magically work, although you might need to configure your cache to cache values with a cache-control marked as 'private'.

 Check out the [cache.md](caching guide) for more details.